 I said that was the simple answer.
 Next you have to consider where the bat house will be mounted and if it will get enough sun (it needs sun most of the day normally).
 If you live in a hot area like Texas or Arizona but your bat house is going to be partially shaded and on an open pole, the medium shade and may be a better choice.
 If you are north and your house will be mounted on a brick building that retains a lot of heat in direct sunlight, instead of the darkest shade, you might opt for medium shade.
 Use the following color chart as a guideline to help you make your choice.

 If you fall into area 1, choose the Cold Weather bat house.
-For area 2, choose our medium and for area 3 and 4 choose our lightest shade.
+For areas 2 and 3, choose our medium and for area 4 choose our lightest shade.